-For the past seven years, WCU has selected an interdisciplinary theme for campus conversations, curricular and co-curricular connections, and enrichment.
+For the past eight years, WCU has selected an interdisciplinary theme for campus conversations, curricular and co-curricular connections, and enrichment.
 The primary focus is to educate and to offer a holistic look at something through multiple lenses.
-Join us this year as we celebrate all things Cherokee.
+Join us this year as we explore people, place, and things that define America.

 Campus themes constitute one example of a high impact practice that provides students

 with common and collaborative educational experiences, opportunities to connect curricular

 and co-curricular learning, and explorations of disciplines through a common framework.